aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 Performance-Quality-Reliability gets the lowest average sentiment, whereas General gets the highest.

 Next I want to split these mean sentiment ratings into three equal parts and assign those parts valences that describe the mean sentiment for that category.
-We'll find the tertiles (a word I thought I made up but turns out it's a thing) of the mean sentiments so we can divid them three groups as they relate to each other.
+We'll find the tertiles (a word I thought I made up but turns out it's a thing) of the mean sentiments so we can divide them three groups as they relate to each other.

 ```r